ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

 When you create files or directories on Nightingale, **do not grant permissions to "others"**; this includes read, write, *or* execute.
 You can set "owner" and "group" permissions to meet your needs.
 For more information on Linux file permissions, review `Linux file permissions explained <https://www.redhat.com/sysadmin/linux-file-permissions-explained>`_.

 File and directory permissions on Nightingale are monitored to maintain the integrity of protected data on the system.
-If you grant file permissions to "others", system admins will be alerted, and you will be contacted to investigate.
+If you grant file permissions to "others", system admins will be alerted, and the file permissions will be modified to remove those permissions.
+If this happens repeatedly you will be contacted to investigate the cause.

 .. _transfer: